yochaigal/cairn/wip/2e/forest-seeds.md

 They value stability above all things.
 They will do whatever it takes - including invading other lands - to maintain that stability.

-**Faction Agenda**: Expansion, Fragmentation
+**Forest Agenda**: Expansion, Fragmentation

-The primary faction is bent on expanding the forest's reach to some adjacent lands, but fears that spreading their forces too thin might break their hold over the forest.
+The spirit of the forest is bent on expanding the forest's reach to some adjacent lands, but fears that spreading their forces too thin might break their hold over the forest.

+### Forest Theme

+Looking at our table results (including trails and POIs), we can surmise that this forest was once a peaceful place, mediated by an old witch.
+After she died her magic lived on, but began poisoning the forest she had once protected.
+When the weather spell she'd maintained for years became unstable, its disorder began to seep into the trees and plants, and eventually into the forest's inhabitants as well.

 ## Trails

-- Old Logging Road, Fresh Spiderwebs
+### Old Logging Road, Fresh Spiderwebs.

-- Merchant Road, Serpent Traces
-- Dry Riverbed, Tree Carvings
+The path between **1** and **5** is blocked by a broad cliff face, requiring climbing gear to ascend.
+Giant spiders travel the hidden path between **9** and **6**, spinning their web all along the trail.

-- Treeline Heights, Stone Piles
+### Treeline Heights, Stone Piles

+The ancient monks at **8** once climbed this path daily to pay their respects in the crystal chambers of **2**.
+They left piles of stone alongside the path for each of their fallen members.

+### Foraging Path, Distant Singing

+An old Witch once survived purely from the plentiful fruit on this trail.
+Her magic has outlived her now, including her obedient two-legged hut, the strange weather in **6**, and the faint sounds of an woman singing a lullaby.

+### Dry Riverbed, Tree Carvings

+A river once ran through West end of the forest, but dried up after the witch died.
+Her runes still mar the surface of some trees here.

-- Hunter's Track, Peripheral Images
+### Hunter's Track, Peripheral Images

+The hermit of **3** still hunts along this trail, obeying the laws of old.
+He is over 200 years old, and doesn't plan on dying until he's good and ready.
+Sometimes visions of him as a younger - and happier - man appear along the path, just out of sight.
+They vanish just as soon as they appear.

 ### POIs